Mini-Flash Flasher

 A lil' history ...

 This project, called "Mini-Flash", is a miniature programmable LED Sequencer/Flasher that is based around the PIC microcontroller.
 The Mini-Flash is a PC-programmable, 4 LED channels sequencer that also incorporates Radio Control (R/C) functions.
 These functions allow the Mini-Flash to be used for scale, navigation lighting and even night-time flying!
 The user at any time can reprogram the LED sequencer using a PC-based (i.e. Windows) program that includes a unique and intuitive Graphical User Interface.
-In fact, the servo lead which is normally plugged into a spare R/C receiver channel for control, is also used to reprogram the Mini-Flash flasher/sequencer via a computer's serial port (9-pin) connection and programming cable.
-The free downloadable programming software also allows the user to "test" the LED sequence they develop by use of software-based graphical representations of the 4 LED channels.
+In fact, the servo lead which is normally plugged into a spare R/C receiver channel for control, is also used to reprogram the Mini-Flash flasher/sequencer via PC's USB port/connection.
+A newly designed USB programming cable coupled with the free downloadable programming software allows the user to program the Mini-Flash.
+The software also runs stand-alone, allowing the user to "test" the LED sequence they develop by use of software-based graphical representations of the 4 LED channels.
 The sequence speed can also be programmed by the user.
 Each sequence contains 50 events and each of the 4 LED channels can be either ON or OFF for every events.
 If the user wants to develop a sequence with fewer events, this can also easily be programmed.

 As if these are not enough features, the "Mini-Flash" also includes a control for each of the 4 channels that allows the user to use an R/C servo output (from a R/C receiver) as a "switch" control for the 4 LED channels.
 This feature allows the user to control (active or inactive) each of the 4 channels in regards to the position of the servo control input.
 If the user uses a stick or slider for control input, the use will be able to program 1 of 4 "Zones"; 0-1/4 stick, 1/4-1/2 stick, 1/2-3/4 stick and 3/4-Full stick).
 If the user uses a switch as the servo input, the user will be able to define one of 2 "Zone" settings for each LED channel (either 0-1/4 and 3/4-Full).